Making candied or other citrus peels, is a good way to use up the rind and it goes good with any citrus flavoured cake. Try it as it tastes amazing.

 Unfortunately my friend had forgotten to post how she made the caramelized orange peels and left me a note in my last post that she would update the recipe on Monday.

 However, on Sunday I cooked something using oranges, so instead of throwing the peels away, I decided to make them without any recipe.

-I have worked with citrus peels before when making spoon sweets and I know that they are bitter so after removing most of the white part and cutting the peels into thin stripes I boiled the peels three times, each time changing the water.
-As soon as they start boiling, change the water.
+I have worked with citrus peels before when making spoon sweets and I know that they are bitter so after grating them and removing most of the white part and cutting the peels into thin stripes, I boiled the peels three times, each time changing the water.

 I then made a caramel syrup and added the peels and finished by adding butter and fresh cream.